How are your murals created?

 How long do murals last?

 Murals painted directly can last between 5-15 years.
-Murals painted on parachute cloth have been known to last at least thirty years without any fading or peeling.
+Murals painted on parachute cloth have been known to last at least twenty years without peeling or fading.

 What is the average price of a mural?